KannonZenetism/zenetism-field-physics/field-physics/fpx/the-incoherence-quotient.md

 The φ thresholds (phi) are designated separately from the θ thresholds (theta) to preserve the structural distinction between centropic and entropic activation sequences.

+> **Structural Note:** The φ thresholds are activation points, not continuous ranges.
+They mark discrete phase transitions in entropic behavior rather than defining a full spectrum of dispersive intensity.
+For this reason, the φ table contains numerical gaps: it identifies only the points at which entropic motion changes state (ignition, sustaining, cascade, and dispersive limit).
+The intervals between thresholds represent continuous entropic behavior and do not require separate classification.

 ---

 ## 9. Canonical Placement